lionaneesh/RasPod/README.md

 Setting Up RasPod
 =================

-Please check the wiki (https://github.com/lionaneesh/RasPod/wiki/Setting-up-RasPod) we created for thus purpose.
+Please check the wiki (https://github.com/lionaneesh/RasPod/wiki/Setting-up-RasPod) we created for this purpose.

 Developers
 ==========